fusaty/freax/Documentation/arch/openrisc/openrisc_port.rst

 ========

 18-11-2003	Matjaz Breskvar (phoenix@bsemi.com)
-	initial port of linux to OpenRISC/or32 architecture. all the core stuff is implemented and seams usable.
+	initial port of freax to OpenRISC/or32 architecture. all the core stuff is implemented and seams usable.

 08-12-2003	Matjaz Breskvar (phoenix@bsemi.com)